mrkaye97/slackr/README.md

 slackr - a package to send full & webhook API messages to Slack.com channels/users

 Slackr contains functions that make it possible to interact with slack messaging platform.
 When you need to share information/data from R, rather than resort to copy/paste in e-mails or other services like Skype, you can use this package to send well-formatted output from multiple R objects and expressions to all teammates at the same time with little effort.
-You can also send images from the current graphics device. , R objects (as RData), and upload files.
+You can also send images from the current graphics device, R objects (as RData), and upload files.

 ### News

+-   Version `1.2.3` added more parameter error cheking, remobved the need for ending `?` on webhook URL and added defaults for missing setup parameters.
 -   Version `1.2.2` fixed [issue](https://github.com/hrbrmstr/slackr/issues/4) (bug in `1.2.1` fix)
 -   Version `1.2.1` fixed [issue](https://github.com/hrbrmstr/slackr/issues/3) when there are no private groups defined
 -   Version `1.2` re-introduced `ggslackr()` (first [CRAN version](http://cran.at.r-project.org/web/packages/slackr/index.html))